What is Mutualism?

 For example Yucca plant and the moth.

-The yucca plant, the habitat of dry and arid climate of the southwestern United States.
+The yucca plant, the habitat of the dry and arid climate of the southwestern United States.
 The flower of the yucca plant relies on the moth for the pollination process.
 In turn, the moth is benefited by laying its eggs on the flower and feeding the larvae with the seeds.

 In facultative mutualism, the partners may coexist without a depending on each other.
 They, however, form a diffuse relationship involving a varying mixture of species.